isomerpages/moe-cantonmentpri/_our-curriculum/Mother Tongue.md

 ![](/images/ict.jpg)

 <u><strong> MTL Reading Programme </strong></u><br>
 MTL reading programme activities are catered to all Primary 1 to Primary 5 students.
-The objective of this programme aims to cultivate a love of reading in MTL students and to engage students with reading activities so as to encourage reading among MTL students.
+The objective of this programme is to promote a love of reading and to cultivate good reading habits amongst students.
 ![](/images/mtl%20reading.jpg)

 The MTL Cultural Corner has also been set up in the school’s library to showcase the rich culture and heritage of the different ethnic groups.
 This corner is used to deepen students’ understanding of different cultures through meaningful and engaging activities incorporated in the curriculum.